 Technology: Is the underlying technology negatively impacting the site?

-You can have the greatest content in the world, but no one will be able to find it if the website has technical hindrances.
+You can have the greatest content in the world, but no one will be able to find it if the website has severe technical hindrances.
 This is when you can say something similar to the following:

 - “Google is lazy and wants to be able to understand the content of your website quickly and easily.
 When Google can’t access the content of your website because it’s too slow or areas are blocked, you end up providing a bad experience for Google and your site visitors.
 We ultimately help make it easier for Google to find and access your content.”

 When another website links back to a client website, that is telling Google that the content is so good that people are willing to share it.
-You can explain that authority is a vote of confidence and say the following:
+I can’t take credit for this explanation, but I once read to consider explaining authority like this:

-Here are a few of our other favorite ways to explain SEO to clients (we didn’t make them up, so they’re nothing new and we don’t deserve all the credit).
+Here are a couple of our other favorite ways to explain SEO to clients (we didn’t make them up, so they’re nothing new and we don’t deserve all the credit).